bradipao/Arduino-snippets/README.md

   * Wiki page : [https://github.com/bradipao/Arduino-snippets/wiki/WebserverSendjson](https://github.com/bradipao/Arduino-snippets/wiki/WebserverSendjson)

 **WebserverHttpgetJsonres** : Arduino webserver, with DHCP assigned IP provided through serial output.
 Parse incoming requests of a given format, extract params and update internal status of params.
 Response is always the whole internal status in JSON format.
 Serial output is used basically for debug and demonstration.

+**WebserverAm2302** : Arduino+Ethernet board that interfaces with AM2302(DHT22) humidity+temperature sensor and that implements basic webserver that provides real-time temperature and humidity data in JSON format.